 Train on sleep basics- Sleep is one of the pillars of optimal health.
 Have a pre-sleep routine like relaxing, music, reading, meditation, visualization, etc.

 Optimize your bedroom environment in terms of cleanliness, comfort, neatness, and warmth.
-Sleep and wake up at consistent times to aid sleep quality
+Sleep and wake up at consistent times to aid sleep quality.

 Social Life